frankcollins3/DOO-you-The-MMM/README.md

 got a few conditional statements that add and check localStorage and can block the path based on that, which may arguably be the most MVP baby-database type functioning.

-This Might be rambling, excuse me, but the visual side and progression of little story would make the concept of targeting elements and event listeners the easiest to grasp.
+This Might be rambling, excuse me, but the visual side and progression of a little story would make the concept of targeting elements and event listeners a lot easier to grasp v.s. following more complex event listeners in a game like frogger.
-V.S. a full game of frogger

-fwc3rd@gmail.com
-*******
-adding responsive DESIGN.
+fwc3rd@gmail.com if any1 wants full folder sent out, I have the original folder with external CSS and JS which is way easier to follow.